Modelling Concurrency with Comtraces and Generalized Comtraces: Generalized Stratified Order Structures Generated by Generalized Comtraces

 \begin{definition} Given a step sequence $s\in \E^*$. \begin{enumerate} \item Let the relations $\com_s,\sq_s,\PO_s\subseteq\Sigma_{\bf s}\times\Sigma_{\bf s}$ be defined as follows:

 \item The triple is called the {\em relational structure induced by the step sequence $s$}. \EOD \end{enumerate} \end{definition}

 The intuition of Definition \ref{def:ss2gsos} is similar to that of Definition \ref{all2}.
-Given a step sequence $s$ and the g-comtrace alphabet $(E,sim,ser,inl)$, without analyzing any other elements of $[s]$ except $s$ itself, we would like to be able to construct the same gso-structure as the one defined by the whole g-comtrace.
+Given a step sequence $s$ and g-comtrace alphabet $(E,sim,ser,inl)$, without analyzing any other elements of $[s]$ except $s$ itself, we would like to construct the gso-structure that is defined by the whole g-comtrace.
 So we will define appropriate ``local'' invariants $\com_s$, $\sq_s$ and $\PO_s$ from the sequence $s$. \begin{enumerate}[(a)] \item Equation \ref{eq:ss2gsos.1} is used to construct the relationship $\com_s$, where two event occurrences $\alpha$ and $\beta$ might possibly be commutative because they are related by the $inl$ relation.

 \item Equation \ref{eq:ss2gsos.2} define the not later than relationship and this happens when $\alpha$ occurs not later than $\beta$ on the step sequence $s$ and $\{\alpha,\beta\}$ cannot be serialized into $\{\beta\}\{\alpha\}$, and $\alpha$ and $\beta$ are not commutative.